Serotonin-ovo/XML-Schnittstelle/README.md

 After generating the XML file:

     Replace the First Line: Open the generated XML file and replace the first line with the contents of the header file (if applicable).
+    (important !!)
 Add Closing Tag: Ensure the </OPENQCAT> tag is present at the end of the XML file to properly close the XML structure.

 -------------------------German --------------------
 Projekt-Titel

-XML-Generierung aus Excel-Daten
+XML-Schnittstelle aus Excel-Daten
 Beschreibung

 Dieses Python-Skript konvertiert Daten aus einer Excel-Datei in ein strukturiertes XML-Format, das für verschiedene Anwendungen geeignet ist, die XML-Dateneingaben erfordern.
 Es ist darauf ausgelegt, spezifische Datenfelder zu verarbeiten und entsprechend vordefinierten XML-Schema-Anforderungen zu konvertieren.